tryretool/terraform-retool-modules/modules/aws_ecs/README.md

 To configure the RDS instance class, set the `instance_class` input variable (e.g. `db.m6g.large`).

 ## Advanced Configuration
+**Bring your own Temporal Cluster**
+To configure your own Temporal cluster, set the `use_existing_temporal_cluster` to `true` and configure your Temporal Cluster's Frontend service endpoint (and TLS if needed) using `temporal_cluster_config`.
+If configuring mTLS, we expect the cert and key values to be base64-encoded strings.
 ### Security Groups

 To customize the ingress and egress rules on the security groups, you can override specific input variable defaults.